Myths and Truths

 Myth: Greeks don’t have good grades.

-Truth: As of fall quarter 2010 the average sorority women’s GPA was .03 above the GPA of a non-sorority women while the average fraternity man’s GPA is .07 below the GPA of a non-fraternity man’s.
+Truth: As of Spring 2013 the average sorority women’s GPA was 3.27 while the average GPA of a fraternity man was a 2.86.
+The highest Sorority GPA was Theta Nu with a 3.47 and Alpha Sigma Phi held the highest fraternity GPA with a 3.18.
 This shows that being Greek has almost no affect a student’s grades.
 Every fraternity and sorority on campus stresses academics to their members and knows students are here to get an education first and schoolwork will always take precedence over Greek Life.